abelsilva/swaggerwcf/README.md

 Tags are used to create categories in Swagger UI.

-In SwaggerWcf they can also be used to hide elements from the Swagger output using the configuration file.
+In SwaggerWcf they can also be used to hide or show elements from the Swagger output using the configuration file.

 Using the configuration from step 4, any elements with the tag `LowPerformance` will be hidden from Swagger.

 When a `SwaggerWcfTag` is added to an element, it may be configured with `HideFromSpec`.
 This will prevent this tag to be displayed in the Swagger output.

+When combined with `SwaggerWcfHidden`, if the tag has the value `visible` as `true` in `web.config` file, the element will be visible

 ## Optional Parameters